How big will Facebook settlement checks be? Lawyers reveal estimated payment per person

 After attorneys’ fees and administrative costs, the settlement amount is still huge – but it won’t feel that way to the average person.
 Because there are so many eligible recipients, lawyers for the plaintiffs told Judge Vince Chhabria they expect the median payment to be around $30.

-An important thing to note is not everyone will be receiving the same sized payment.
-Anyone in the U.S. who had a Facebook account between between May 2007 and December 2022 qualifies, but those who had an active account for longer get more money.
+An important thing to note is not everyone will be receiving the same-sized payment.
+Anyone in the U.S. who had a Facebook account between May 2007 and December 2022 qualifies, but those who had an active account for longer get more money.

 The payouts will work on a point system, with one point given for every month you had an active Facebook account in the outlined time period.
 The more points, the bigger the check.